A Copula Model for Non-Gaussian Multivariate Spatial Data: Application to temperature and atmospheric pressure data

 \subsection{Preliminary diagnostics of the data set}

 We convert the fitted residuals, $\widehat\epsilon_{s,t}$ and $\widehat\eta_{s,t}$, from the marginal models to uniform scores.
-For $s=1,\ldots,17$, we define
+For $s=1,\ldots,13$, we define

-If the marginal models fit the data well, the uniform scores, $u^1_{s,t}, u^2_{s,t}$, $t=1,\ldots,153$, should have an approximate $U(0,1)$ distribution for any $s=1,\ldots,17$.
+If the marginal models fit the data well, the uniform scores, $u^1_{s,t}, u^2_{s,t}$, $t=1,\ldots,153$, should have an approximate $U(0,1)$ distribution for any $s=1,\ldots,13$.
 We can therefore convert them to the normal scores using the inverse standard normal distribution function:

-Under the assumption of joint normality, the vector $\mathtt{z}_t = (z_{1,t}^1,\ldots,z_{17,t}^1, z_{1,t}^2,\ldots,z_{17,t}^2)^\TT$ has a multivariate normal distribution.
-We can therefore draw the scatter plots for each pair of variables from the vector $\mathtt{z}_t$ to check if these plots have the expected elliptical shape for a bivariate normal distribution.
+Under the assumption of joint normality, the vector $\mathbf{z}_t = (z_{1,t}^1,\ldots,z_{17,t}^1, z_{1,t}^2,\ldots,z_{17,t}^2)^{\top}$ has a multivariate normal distribution.
+We can therefore draw the scatter plots for each pair of variables from the vector $\mathbf{z}_t$ (corresponding to repeated daily mean temperature or pressure measurements at two spatial locations) to check if these plots have the expected elliptical shape for a bivariate normal distribution.
 The use of the normal scores scatter plots to detect departures from normality has been advocated by \cite{Nikoloulopoulos.Joe.ea2012}.
 We draw the normal scores scatter plots for some pairs of the normal scores in Fig. \ref{fig_mvn2_stations}.

 Sharp tails in the normal scores scatter plots of the temperature data indicate that the dependence in the tails of these data is stronger than that of the normal distribution.
 The sharper lower tails of these scatter plots also indicate that the dependence in the temperature data might be stronger in the lower tail.
 The figure shows the negative dependence between the normal scores of the temperature and pressure, with a sharper lower right tail, so that the joint distribution of $z^1_{s,t}$ and $z^2_{s,t}$ is clearly asymmetric.
-Models based on the multivariate normality are therefore not suitable for modeling the joint dependence of the temperature and pressure data.
+Models based on multivariate normality are therefore not suitable for modeling the joint dependence of the temperature and pressure data.